Event Phone: 2502266702

 Participants will learn hands-on, culturally relevant spiritual/emotional/physical/mental healing practices as well as practical life skills and everyday adaptive strategies; whereby they return to their personal lives with a broader range of choices in engaging healthy community and professional support in their lives.
 When mothers learn these concepts and tools, and shift their paradigms, they teach their children to live these concepts as well; thereby facilitating inter-generational healing.

-This program is designed and implemented by Indigenous Elders and Knowledge Keepers and Indigenous women from all nations are welcome.
+This program is designed and implemented by Indigenous Elders and Knowledge Keepers.

 ***non-indigenous women are also welcome to register, however indigenous women will be given priority enrollment.***